nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ----------------------------------------------------------------------
 ```
-Now the workout with index 1 (push up with 10 reps) is updated to push up with 15 reps.
+Now the workout number 1 (push up with 10 reps) is updated to push up with 15 reps.
 Now running the `workout /list` command again will show the workout list as follows:
 ```
 ----------------------------------------------------------------------